watson-developer-cloud/discovery-starter-kit/README.md

 [![Deploy To Bluemix](https://console.ng.bluemix.net/devops/graphics/create_toolchain_button.png)](https://console.ng.bluemix.net/devops/setup/deploy/?repository=https://github.com/watson-developer-cloud/discovery-starter-kit)

-You will have to modify the `ROUTE_HOSTNAME` environment variable to the name of the host you want to put it at.
-By default the host for this repo is `knowledge-base-search` which becomes [https://knowledge-base-search.mybluemix.net](https://knowledge-base-search.mybluemix.net)
+When this button is clicked, it will deploy the master branch of the repo into Bluemix and you will have to modify the application name to the name of the host you want to put it at.
+The default will get mapped to {organization/user}-{repo_name}-{timestamp}.

+The running demo of this `knowledge-base-search` is at [https://knowledge-base-search.mybluemix.net](https://knowledge-base-search.mybluemix.net)

-After deployment, you must:
+After creating the toolchain, you must:

 1. Create 2 collections in the Watson Discovery Service by going to the [Watson Discovery Tooling](https://discovery-tooling.mybluemix.net).
-Make sure to store the names in the `.env` file
+Make sure to store the names in the `.env` file and add them to the environment variables in your deployment configuration.
+By default, they are set to:
    ```
    DISCOVERY_REGULAR_COLLECTION_NAME=knowledge_base_regular
    DISCOVERY_ENRICHED_COLLECTION_NAME=knowledge_base_enriched